 - For any other purpose you may agree to at or before the time the personal information is collected from You.

 IV.
 How We May Share Personally Identifiable Information

 We may share the PII we collect as follows:

-- As we believe to be appropriate: (i) when required by applicable law, including laws outside Your country of residence; (ii) to comply with legal process; (iii) to respond to requests from public and government authorities; (iv) to enforce the terms and conditions for use of the Sites, including this Policy; (v) to protect and defend our rights and property; (vi) to protect the interests of Insmed or others; and (vii) to permit us to pursue available remedies or limit the damages that we may sustain.
+- Legal purpose: as we believe to be appropriate: (i) when required by applicable law, including laws outside Your country of residence; (ii) to comply with legal process; (iii) to respond to requests from public and government authorities; (iv) to enforce the terms and conditions for use of the Sites, including this Policy; (v) to protect and defend our rights and property; (vi) to protect the interests of Insmed or others; and (vii) to permit us to pursue available remedies or limit the damages that we may sustain.

 - For any other purpose You may agree to at or before the time the PII is shared.

 V. Other Information Collection, Use and Sharing

 As You navigate through the Site, we may automatically collect (that is, gather without You actively providing the information) certain information using various technologies and means, such as Internet protocol addresses, cookies, Internet tags, web beacons and navigational data collection.
 For example, Your Internet browser automatically transmits to this Site some of this unidentifiable information, such as the URL of the website You just came from, the Internet Protocol (IP) address, and the browser version Your computer is currently using.
 This Site may also collect information from Your computer through cookies, HTTP Logging or other technological means.